Available for free use, just don't claim it as your own, obviously.

 1) Please note that blocking comments on a deviation is different.
 Most people do that not because they are afraid that they don't have a valid argument but because they're afraid people will post bullying, threatening, or otherwise harsh comments on their deviation.

-2) People also do well to block if a debate has turned into a fight or if they feel that the person on the other end is threatening them or others.
-I have blocked before when someone has turned a debate into an immature fight with no evidence or logical reasoning on their side or when I feel that my personal safety could be threatened by that person.
+2) People also do well to block if a debate has turned into a pointless (like an is-to-is-not) fight or if they feel that the person on the other end is threatening them or others.
+I have blocked before when someone has turned a debate into an immature fight, or when I feel that my personal safety could be threatened by that person.

 3) Blocking is also understandable if someone is spewing downright hatred towards you or others.
 For example, I once blocked someone because they openly admitted to hating a large demographic of people.
 I don't want to be associated with angry, hateful people.
 However, someone would have to do something extremely hateful for me to block them on accounts of their opinions/emotions.
 I’m fine with opinions, just not hatred.